OPS-E2E-PPE/VBA-Docs/api/Word.Envelope.SenderNamefromLeft.md

 keywords: vbawd10.chm152567835
 f1_keywords:
 - vbawd10.chm152567835
-ms.prod: word
 api_name:
 - Word.Envelope.SenderNamefromLeft
 ms.assetid: 3cd5009a-d500-3346-ffea-957f905d3929
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Envelope.SenderNamefromLeft property (Word)

 Returns or sets a **Single** that represents the position, measured in points, of the sender's name from the left edge of the envelope.
 Read/write.

 ## Syntax

 _expression_. `SenderNamefromLeft`

  _expression_ An expression that returns an '[Envelope](Word.Envelope.md)' object.